PhysX

-PhysX is an open-source realtime physics engine middleware SDK developed by Nvidia as a part of Nvidia GameWorks software suite.
+PhysX is an open-source realtime physics engine middleware SDK developed by Nvidia as part of the Nvidia GameWorks software suite.

 Initially, video games supporting PhysX were meant to be accelerated by PhysX PPU (expansion cards designed by Ageia).
 However, after Ageia's acquisition by Nvidia, dedicated PhysX cards have been discontinued in favor of the API being run on CUDA-enabled GeForce GPUs.
 In both cases, hardware acceleration allowed for the offloading of physics calculations from the CPU, allowing it to perform other tasks instead.

-PhysX and other middleware physics engines are used in a large majority of today's video games because they free game developers from having to write their own code that implements classical mechanics (Newtonian physics) to do, for example, soft body dynamics.
+PhysX and other middleware physics engines are used in many video games today because they allow game developers to save development time by not having to write their own code that implements classical mechanics (Newtonian physics) to do, for example, soft body dynamics.

 History

 What is known today as PhysX originated as a physics simulation engine called NovodeX.
 The engine was developed by Swiss company NovodeX AG, an ETH Zurich spin-off.
 In 2004, Ageia acquired NovodeX AG and began developing a hardware technology that could accelerate physics calculations, aiding the CPU.
 Ageia called the technology PhysX, the SDK was renamed from NovodeX to PhysX, and the accelerator cards were dubbed PPUs (Physics Processing Units).

-The first game to use PhysX was Bet On Soldier: Blood Sport (2005).
+In its implementation, the first video game to use PhysX technology is The Stalin Subway, released in Russia-only game stores in September 2005.

 In 2008, Ageia was itself acquired by graphics technology manufacturer Nvidia.
 Nvidia started enabling PhysX hardware acceleration on its line of GeForce graphics cards and eventually dropped support for Ageia PPUs.

 PhysX SDK 3.0 was released in May 2011 and represented a significant rewrite of the SDK, bringing improvements such as more efficient multithreading and a unified code base for all supported platforms.

 At GDC 2015, Nvidia made the source code for PhysX available on GitHub, but required registration at developer.nvidia.com.
 The proprietary SDK was provided to developers for free for both commercial and non-commercial use on Windows, Linux, macOS, iOS and Android platforms.

 On December 3, 2018, PhysX was made open source under a 3-clause BSD license, but this change applied only to computer and mobile platforms.

+On November 8, 2022, the open source release was updated to PhysX 5, under the same 3-clause BSD license.

+In February 2025, support for 32-bit CUDA applications was deprecated for the GeForce RTX 50 series, rendering GPU-accelerated PhysX nonfunctional in 32-bit titles.
+This resulted in GPU PhysX options to be processed by the CPU, causing a degradation in performance, in titles such as Mirror's Edge and Borderlands 2.